almostengr/gitcheatsheet/README.md

 ## git log
 Shows the previous commit history.
 This include the commit message, date, time, author, and commit ID (or hash).

+## git clean
+Removes files that are not being tracked.

+## git push origin BRANCH
+Pushes files from the origin branch to the git server that hosts the repository.
+"BRANCH" should be replaced with the name of the branch, although it does not have to be specified. if "BRANCH" is not entered, then the current branch will be pushed.

+## git pull origin BRANCH
+Pulls the latest version of the branch from your git server.
+"BRANCH" should be reaplced with the name of the branch, although it does not have to be specified.